omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

-  templateName = New Test Wizard templateDescription = Generate an exampmle templateCategory = Test Wizards supportedWizardTypes = simulation,project
+  templateName = New Test Wizard templateDescription = Generate an exampmle templateCategory = Test Wizards supportedWizardTypes = simulation, network

 Specify at least the name, type and category for your wizard.
 Category is used to specify how the wizards will be visually grouped.
 Wizard type specifies, in which New ...
 Wizard  your new wizard will appear.
-You can specify one or more of the following types: `project, simulation, nedfile, inifile, msgfile, wizard, simplemodue, compoundmodule, network`
+You can specify one or more of the following types: `project, simulation, nedfile, inifile, msgfile, wizard, simplemodue, compoundmodule, network, import, export`

 You can decide now what data you would like to gather from the user.
 Define template variables and their values as key-value pairs: